Azure/blue-bridge/README.md

 # Blue Bridge

-Sample prompts and recipies for using Model Context Protocol (MCP) server to query and manage Azure resources with zero‑secret authentication.
+Sample prompts and recipes for using Model Context Protocol (MCP) server to query and manage Azure resources with zero‑secret authentication.
 Scenarios include:

 - **Azure Managed Grafana**